tonysneed/Kliant.AspNetCore-Angular/Exercises/07-Angular Architecture/Angular-Arch.ReadMe.md

     ```

 4. Add the file systemjs.config.js to the src folder.
-    - Paste the following content:
+    - Paste the following content.
+    - COPY the file to the dist/app directory.

     ```js
     /**